IsmailAbousalem/Projects/README.md

 Greetings, everyone!
 I am Ismail Abousalem, and this repository stands as a curated collection for my upcoming projects.
 I intend to methodically enhance and expand this portfolio with each new endeavor, aiming for continual improvement and innovation.
 ------------------------------------------------------------------------------------------------------

+*In Progress*
+DevBuds, my upcoming project as part of the INIT Web Development team @FIU.
+DevBuds is an online collaboration platform for computer science students where they create teams based on the skills they need to build projects that will change their future!

 ------------------------------------------------------------------------------------------------------

 Here is my web app Connect! https://connect-app.netlify.app/